sofiakatzman/Milestones/README.md

 5. In a new terminal, from the root directory, navigate to the client folder by entering `cd client`
 6. Run `npm install; npm start` to install your front end dependencies and begin your local React server.

-From here, you are able to visit: local... and use Milestones on your browser!
+From here, you are able to visit: `http://localhost:4000/` and use Milestones on your browser!

-For full access and preview of new features, please use the admin account.
+For full access, please use the admin account.

 Username: admin
 Password: cow

 ## Usage Visuals
-You can view a video walkthrough [here](https://youtu.be/iv43I4S-bUc)
+You can view a video walkthrough [here](https://youtu.be/23grUYcH2Qw)

-## Acknowledgement

 ## Support
 For any questions or support, please reach out to katzmansof@gmail.com.